sjkbianco/portfolio/content/post/implementation-guidelines/index.md

 ---
 title: Implementation Guidelines
-summary: Implementation is an essential peice of the puzzle for engaging learnering experiences, check out these guidelines.
+summary: Implementation is an essential piece of the puzzle for engaging learning experiences.
+Check out these guidelines.
 tags:
 - Suggestion
 date: "2020-11-27T00:00:00Z"